NVIDIA/spark-rapids/docs/FAQ.md

 * Tune the Spark and RAPIDS Accelerator parameters such as `spark.sql.shuffle.partitions`, `spark.sql.files.maxPartitionBytes` and `spark.rapids.sql.concurrentGpuTasks` as these configurations can affect performance of queries significantly.
   Please refer to [Tuning Guide](./tuning-guide.md) for more details.

+### Why is Avro library not found by RAPIDS?

+Make sure you run the Spark job by using the `--jars` or `--packages` option followed by the file path or maven path to RAPIDS jar since that is the preferred way to run RAPIDS accelerator.

 ### I have more questions, where do I go?
 We use github to track bugs, feature requests, and answer questions.
 File an